-Prior to the offering, there has been no public market for our shares of common stock.
-The initial public offering price for the shares of common stock will be negotiated among us and the underwriters.
-Among the factors to be considered in determining the initial public offering price of the shares of common stock, in addition to prevailing market conditions, will be our historical performance, estimates of our business potential and earnings prospects, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+Prior to the offering, there has been no public market for our shares of common stock or the Warrants.
+The initial public offering price for the Units will be negotiated among us and the underwriters.
+Among the factors to be considered in determining the initial public offering price of the Units, in addition to prevailing market conditions, will be our historical performance, estimates of our business potential and earnings prospects, an assessment of our management and the consideration of the above factors in relation to market valuation of companies in related businesses.